-There are two fuel vents for the fuel tanks, the post side of the hull.
-While the tank is being filled, air displaced by the fuel will escape from the vents.
+There are two fuel vents for the fuel tanks on the port side of the hull.
 Do not allow fuel to be expelled from the vents and pollute our environment.
 Fill the fuel tanks slowly and monitor the fuel gauges while filling.
 Spilled fuel can be dangerous.